-The Physio-Analytics Laboratory is interested in understanding physiology and biology in an integrative and holistic model using cutting edge data analytical tools.
+The Physio-Analytics Laboratory is interested in understanding physiology and biology in an integrative and holistic model, using cutting-edge data analytical tools.
 We are a highly collaborative group that integrates multiple ‘omics’ techniques in a broad range of human and animal studies.
-Currently, our research focus is centered on understanding how the ecology of the gut microbiome is shaped under various conditions (e.g., diet, host energy regulation, exercise) and identifying mechanisms that underlie this interaction.
+Currently, a major research focus is centered on understanding how the ecology of the gut microbiome is shaped under various conditions (e.g., diet, host energy regulation, exercise) and identifying mechanisms that underlie this interaction.

 The R Statistical Language is our primary tool due to its flexibility, reproducibility, and more recent advances in interactive data visualization (Shiny, RMarkdown).
-The Physio-Analytics lab works closely with the ACNC Informatics Team to develop interactive HTML-based apps to streamline our data analytics approach and provide tools for collaborating scientists to analyze high-dimensional data with little or no understanding of R. We have recently released DAME, a free Shiny app that allows for rapid and interactive exploration of 16S rRNA amplicon sequencing data.
+The Physio-Analytics Lab works hand-in-hand with the ACNC Informatics Team (also led by Dr. Piccolo), to develop interactive HTML-based apps to streamline our data analytics approaches.
+The Lab and Informatics Team also provides user-friendly tools for collaborating scientists to analyze high-dimensional data with little or no understanding of R. We have recently released DAME, a free Shiny app that allows for rapid and interactive exploration of 16S rRNA amplicon sequencing data.
 Future apps are in development for other data pipelines.

 Brian Piccolo, Ph.D., Assistant Professor and Lab Director